Wednesday, September 29, 2010

 "Wait," I called out.
 "We need the raft."
 She hesitated and then kept going.
 I asked the boy, "What's your sister's name?"

 "Michelle," he answered and then we both called, "Michelle, wait!"
-Finally, she stopped and waited for us.
-Probably one of the bravest things she's ever done.
+Finally, she stopped and waited for us -- probably one of the bravest things she's ever done.
 When I got them both on the raft, the boy turned to me and said, "Please save my dad, he's a really nice guy."
 The girl just continued to cry.

 North Carolina's Outer Banks on a calm day

+We finally reached him with the raft.
+As we paddled in, the father said with desperation in his voice, "Don't leave us."
 When we were within shouting distance of the shore, Mona called out, also with desperation in her voice, "Matt and Lauren are still out in the surf."

 "Crap, while I'm saving this family, my own children are drowning," I thought.